lonce/sonyGanFork/README.md

 # sonyGanForked

  This repo is a fork of [Comparing-Representations-for-Audio-Synthesis-using-GANs](https://github.com/SonyCSLParis/Comparing-Representations-for-Audio-Synthesis-using-GANs).
-The requirements and install procedure are different from the original so that it works and is sharable assuming you are running on nvidia graphics cards and have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)  installed.
+The requirements and install procedure are updated a bit from the original so that it works and is sharable through containerization.

+ The Docker version assumes you are running on nvidia graphics cards and have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)  installed.

+ The Singularity version is for internal use (we use an image built on our university computers that run on a rack of V100s), but it is built with same libraries and packages as found in the requirements.txt and docker file.